7/27 Tour

-The 7/27 Tour was the second major headlining concert tour by American girl group Fifth Harmony, in support of their second studio album 7/27 (2016).
+The 7/27 Tour was the fifth concert tour by American girl group Fifth Harmony, in support of their second studio album, 7/27 (2016).
 The tour began in Lima, Peru on June 22, 2016, and concluded in Singapore on April 8, 2017.

 Background and development

 On May 20, 2016, the group announced the North American leg of the tour, consisting of 32 shows in the United States and one in Canada.
 The North American leg began on July 27, 2016 in Manchester, New Hampshire in reference to their album title and fourth anniversary since being formed on The X Factor.
 On June 21, the group announced the European leg of the tour with 23 dates starting in Dublin, Ireland on October 4 and commencing on October 29 in Antwerp, Belgium.

 The opening acts were JoJo, Victoria Monét, Camryn, Lali, and Jake Miller.
 The Asian leg of the tour was announced in January 2017, following group member Camila Cabello's departure.